arez/arez/README.md

 ## Architecture v2 Notes

 An Arez application consists of `observable` values that can change over time. `Observers` watch the `observable` values and receive notifications when the `observable` values change.
-The observers can explicitly subscribe to change notifications or can implicitly subscribe by accessing the observable within a `tracking` transaction.
+The observers implicitly subscribe to change notifications by accessing the observable within a `tracking` transaction.
 (The observer associated with a tracking transaction is called the `Tracker`.) `Observable` values can only be read within the scope of a transaction. `Observable` values can only be modified within the scope of a `writeable` transaction.
 Transactions can be nested.

 Arez has the concept of a `ComputedValue` which is an `observable` value that is derived from other `observable` values.
 A `ComputedValue` is both an observable and an observer.
 However the calculation